Gone with the Wind by Margaret Mitchell

 Many collectors also buy each individual printing they can find so they can have a complete set of the printings of Gone with the Wind.
 Several of these printings are harder to find in dust jacket than the First Printing.

-First Editions of this book on Ebay
+First Editions on Abebooks and Ebay

 Many collectors also buy Gone with the Wind memorabilia and collectibles such as plates, figurines, movie posters, documents or photos signed by Vivien Leigh and Clark Gable, lamps, dolls, etc. If you are interested in these type of items I would suggest you search eBay.
 It’s probably the best place to find those type of items.